 Dogs are not permitted in Calverts Hill Nature Reserve which is partway along the track and managed by the Tasmanian Parks and Wildlife Service.

 The track passes through Parks and Wildlife Service managed Calverts Hill Nature Reserve, which contains the rare and endangered Eucalyptus Morrisbyi.
-Dogs and other animals are not permitted in the Nature Reserve but Council is working with Parks to have the classification of the coastal strip changed to permit formal track construction and dog walking along that section of coast.
+Bicycles, dogs and other animals are not permitted in the Nature Reserve but Council is working with Parks to have the classification of the coastal strip changed to permit formal track construction and dog walking along that section of coast.

 The track follows the coastline, where there are drop-offs to the water in some places.
 Please remain on the track and supervise small children.
 A formal track has not been constructed in Calverts Hill Nature Reserve so the informal track is unsurfaced and rough in places.
 Be aware that stock may be grazing in the Nature Reserve.